jacobhauck/ML-Template/README.md

 A side experiment's name is given by the main experiment's name followed by a forward slash (or the system file separator character) and then an identifier for the side experiment.
-To define a side  experiment, create a subclass of `experiments.Experiment` in a module in the main experiment package that has the same name as the identifier of the side experiment.
+To define a side  experiment, create a subclass of `mlx.Experiment` in a module in the main experiment package that has the same name as the identifier of the side experiment.
 For example, the `demo` experiment has a side experiment named `demo/side`, which is implemented in the file `experiments/demo/side.py`.